Writing a personal statement for an undergraduate course

 - relevant work experience or extracurricular activities

-- details of anything you plan to do before starting your degree
+- details of anything relevant you plan to do before starting your degree

-If you're applying to Bath, 70-80% of your personal statement should be about your enthusiasm, experience and suitability for the course.
+If you're applying to Bath, your personal statement should focus on your enthusiasm, experience and suitability for the course.

 When thinking about your relevant studies, skills and experiences, don’t forget to mention any relevant work experience, extracurricular activities or further reading.
 Remember that universities will see details of your qualifications so there’s no need to list them in your personal statement.

-Your personal statement is supposed to be about you as an individual student, so try to avoid using common clichés or quotes.
-Make sure you only include relevant information – if it isn’t about why you want to study the course or what makes you a strong student, then don’t include it.
+Your personal statement is supposed to be about you as an individual student, so try to avoid using common clichés or generic quotes.
+Make sure you only include relevant information – if it isn’t about why you want to study the course or the skills you have gained to help you succeed, then don’t include it.